-- (3) The Minister must consult with the Chief Justice on the funds required for the administration and functioning of the Commission, as part of the budgetary process of departments of state, in the manner prescribed. - (4) Subject to the Public Finance Management Act, 1999 (Act No. 1 of 1999), the Director-General of the Department- - (a) is charged with the responsibility of accounting for monies received or paid out for or on account of the administration and functioning of the Commission; and - (b) must cause the necessary accounting and other related records to be kept, which records must be audited by the Auditor-General.
+- (3) The Minister must consult with the Chief Justice on the funds required for the administration and functioning of the Commission, as part of the budgetary process of departments of state, in the manner prescribed. - (4) Subject to the Public Finance Management Act, 1999 (Act No. 1 of 1999), the Secretary-General of the Office of the Chief Justice- - (a) is charged with the responsibility of accounting for monies received or paid out for or on account of the administration and functioning of the Commission; and - (b) must cause the necessary accounting and other related records to be kept, which records must be audited by the Auditor-General.